ncou/php-login-advanced/README.md

 This script is base on [PHP-Login-Advanced](https://github.com/panique/php-login-advanced) who is not maintained anymore.

+Please note that this is a [Composer based](https://getcomposer.org) application.
+Once composer is intalled on your server, run `composer install` in the directory of this app.
+It will then install the requirements, you can now follow the instructions below.

+## Live-demo

+A live demo can be seen here at [austinkregel.com](http://php-login.austinkregel.com/).
+Please note that the database, truncates (deletes all data) form itself every 2 weeks.

 If you're going to use this script, I recommend having this in the main page, from whereever you're loading your script.
 ```php
 <?php